-Performance Indicators:

-- a.
-Examination of stressors and environmental drivers with Council members, the NGO community, interested stakeholders and public during fiscal year 2018 results in project proposals for gulf-wide restoration efforts on a watershed-estuary scale rather than random acts of restoration.
-Proposed projects will substantially improve the restoration or conservation of key watersheds without regard to political boundaries, or provide foundational support for future efforts towards gulf-wide restoration. - b.
-Coordination and collaboration among members and other restoration efforts of Gulf restoration maximize the Council's "return on investment" as demonstrated by the following actions: - i A Council Collaboration Strategy is developed by the end of fiscal year 2018 that strengthens partnerships, leveraging, and encourages projects that comprise a holistic approach to ecosystem-wide restoration. - ii Regular, well-attended meetings with active participation by the state and Gulf wide Technical Implementation Groups of the Natural Resource Damage Assessment, and Gulf Environmental Benefit Fund find inter-program efficiencies during fiscal year 2018. - iii Dialogue among Gulf restoration partners identifies potential gaps that limit our collective ability to achieve large-scale restoration and serves as the connector between funding sources through regional and state collaboration meetings sponsored by the Council during fiscal year 2018. - A grant/IAA programmatic performance strategy is developed by the end of fiscal year 2018 that supports highly professional Technical Monitoring of Council programs and projects. - Council-Selected Restoration Program Performance Excellence: Effective and efficient implementation and administration of the Council-Selected Restoration Program to achieve the goals of the Act.

-- a.
-A draft Grant and Interagency Agreement Submission Guidelines is developed that will facilitate the submission of effective and coordinated proposals by evaluating the efficacy of concepts, lessons learned and best practices for potential inclusion in the next Funded Priorities List (FPL) development process. - b.
+A Gulf-wide comprehensive approach is applied to consideration of restoration efforts through the cooperative examination and analysis of outcomes and lessons learned from previously implemented projects (including project monitoring data), scientific and technical developments, changing policy, public input, and other planning considerations by Council members, the NGO community, interested stakeholders and the public.

+The Council determination of future funding priorities is informed by consideration of the entirety of restoration activities funded by the RESTORE Act, DWH NRDA, NFWF GEBF, and other restoration efforts in the Gulf of Mexico region.

+Coordination and collaboration among members and other restoration efforts of Gulf restoration maximize the Council's "return on investment" as demonstrated by the following actions:

+- a) Develop for Council review a 2021 Update to the Comprehensive Plan. - b) Evaluations of the Commitment and Planning Support awards demonstrate that the funding provided adequate resources for Council members to achieve the coordination and collaboration commitments of the Comprehensive Plan.

+Application of Best Available Science, and adaptive and data management principles maximize the quality, objectivity, and integrity of information used in the selection and execution of RESTORE projects under both the Council-Selected Restoration and State Expenditure Plan components of the RESTORE Act, and clearly documents and communicates risks and uncertainties.
+In 2021, the Council employ a variety of activities that promote enhanced application of BAS at all stages of project/program development, execution and documentation.

+Performance Goal 2: Council-Selected Restoration Program Performance Excellence

+Effective and efficient implementation and administration of the Council-Selected Restoration Program to achieve the goals of the Act.

+A draft Planning Framework is updated that highlights ecosystem restoration strategies for Funded Priority List 4.

 Efficiency of the Environmental Compliance processes to support Council actions is advanced through:

-- i Effective processes for the determination of environmental compliance of Category 2 projects for funding consideration by the Council are developed to support the evaluation of the efficacy of moving Category 2 projects under the Initial FPL to Category 1. - The efficiency and effectiveness of Council environmental compliance is enhanced by the Council participation in the interagency regulatory efficiency team and the sharing of efficiency tools and practices. - iii Tools and approaches to enhance efficiency and effectiveness of Council environmental compliance are identified, developed and/or adopted. - c.
-Programmatic Staff Management of Grant and Interagency Agreements. - The programmatic component of the Council staff review of grant and Interagency Agreement applications for funding under the Initial FPL meet the timelines established by the RESTORE Act, Council Guidelines and the Notice of Funds Availability.
-This will include review of submissions for best available science and environmental compliance with NEPA and other environmental federal regulations. - ii Post-award management and oversight ensures that grants and agreements are on schedule to achieve intended results. - d.
-Compliance Staff Management of Grant and Interagency Agreements. - The grants and compliance component of the Council staff review of grant and Interagency Agreement applications for funding under the Initial FPL meet timelines established by the RESTORE Act, Council Guidelines and the Notice of Funds Availability. - Post-award management and oversight is carried out for all grants and Interagency Agreements.
-Pre- and post-award reviews ensure compliance with all administrative and regulatory requirements under the RESTORE Act, Part 200, the Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards, support mitigation of applicable critical risks in the Council Risk Profile and IPERIA, and meet other federal regulatory requirements. - 3.
-Spill Impact Program Performance Excellence: Effective and efficient implementation and administration of the Spill Impact Program achieve the goals of the Act.
+a) Effective processes for the determination of environmental compliance of Category 2 projects for funding consideration by the Council are developed to support the

+- evaluation of the efficacy of moving Category 2 projects under the Initial FPL to Category 1. - b) The efficiency and effectiveness of Council environmental compliance is enhanced by the Council participation in the interagency regulatory efficiency team and the sharing of efficiency tools and practices.

+Programmatic Staff Management of Grant and Interagency Agreements.

+- a) The programmatic component of the Council staff review of grant and Interagency Agreement applications for funding under FPL 3 meet the timelines established by the RESTORE Act, Council Guidelines and the Notice of Funds Availability.
+This will include review of submissions for best available science and environmental compliance with NEPA and other environmental federal regulations. - b) Post-award management and oversight ensures that grants funded under the Initial FPL and FPL 3 are on schedule to achieve intended results.

+Compliance Staff Management of Grant and Interagency Agreements.

+- a) The grants and compliance component of the Council staff review of grant and Interagency Agreement applications for funding under FPL 3 meet timelines established by the RESTORE Act, Council Guidelines and the Notice of Funds Availability. - b) Post-award management and oversight is carried out for all grants and Interagency Agreements.
+Pre- and post-award reviews ensure compliance with all administrative and regulatory requirements under the RESTORE Act, Part 200, the Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards, support mitigation of applicable critical risks in the Council Risk Profile and IPERIA, and meet other federal regulatory requirements.

-- a.
-State Expenditure Plans are timely reviewed (e.g., 60-day review for SEPs) while also ensuring public comment is duly considered and other Council Member input is addressed. - b.
+Performance Goal 3: Spill Impact Program Performance Excellence

+Effective and efficient implementation and administration of the Spill Impact Program achieve the goals of the Act.

 Programmatic Staff Management of Grants.